-Finniss is located in the northern portion of the Bynoe Pegmatite Field, which is comprised of a swarm of complex zoned rare elements pegmatites.
+Finniss is located in the northern portion of the Bynoe Pegmatite Field, which is comprised of a swarm of complex zoned rare elements pegmatites, extending approximately 55 km long by 10 km wide.
 More specifically, the prospect is located in the West Arm - Mt Finniss pegmatite belt.
 The main pegmatites in this belt include the Mt Finniss, Grants, BP33, Hang Gong and Sandras deposits.